alexalexyang/hayat/README.md

 This is my attempt to build a chat SAAS.

+# Todos

+- Delete all members and traces of organisation upon deletion of organisation by manager.
+- Save messages so they can be reloaded if connection breaks for whatever reason.
+- Delete saved messages when cleaning up rooms.
+- Prioritise database over in-memory storage for persistence.
+  - esp. for RoomRegistry.

 # Learning sources

 ## Listen and notify on row with postgres